oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 We'll need to build each CRUD endpoint required by the SCIM spec and format the responses in JSON.
 After that, we'll test our functions with Postman to see that they provide the responses required by the spec.

-We'll need to use express and Prisma in `scim.ts`, so import them:
+We'll need to use express and Prisma in `apps/api/src/scim.ts`, so import them at the top of the file as shown below:

 ```ts
 import express from 'express';
 import { Prisma, PrismaClient } from '@prisma/client';
 ```

-Some SCIM endpoints in `scim.ts` will return user information from the Todo app's database.
+Some SCIM endpoints in `apps/api/src/scim.ts` will return user information from the Todo app's database.
 To easily retrieve this information from the SCIM endpoints, implement an `IUserSchema` interface and instantiate it as the defaultUserSchema.
 The information in the `IUserSchema` matches the SCIM spec, as you'll see soon.

 To simplify the example code, we'll support one org at first, by hardcoding the org ID as 1.
 When you're ready to support multiple SCIM clients, you can easily replace this constant value with a function to look up the correct org ID based on based on the context of the request.
 In addition, when an IdP instructs our SCIM server to create a user, the user's org ID will be hardcoded to 1 when they are created in the database.
 An update to support multiple organizations would also need to update the user creation code to associate them with the correct organization, as well.